 Student name Unit number and title 2 Demonstrating Professional Principles and Values in Health and Social Care Practice Assessment criteria LO2 D2, LO3 M3, LO4 M4 (circle as appropriate) Placement How well did you achieve the practice criteria for this unit?
-What challenges did you face ? les from your placement that evidence your terpersonal skills, dealing with specific issues requiring What skills and/or qualities do you consider you need to develop as a result of completing this element of the unit?
+What challenges did you face ?
+Are there any specific examples from your placement that evidence your learning/development, e.g. Interpersonal skills, dealing with specific issues requiring ethical consideration?
+What skills and/or qualities do you consider you need to develop as a result of completing this element of the unit?
 How can you action plan to improve provision in the he o develop these skills and/or qualities further/ help to ealthcare sector?